-being better able to meet their needs has increased from:
+The proportion of young people who report being better able to meet their needs has increased from:

-Erick (35) has been living in Mathare slum for 15 years with his wife and three children.
-Erick has been a casual labourer until he was introduced Through the programme, Erick has received a first instalment of KES 20,000 -which he used to pay debts-, and a second instalment of KES 35,000 that drove him to developing the idea of starting a small motorbike repair shop.
-He learnt about motorbike repair business observing other mechanics at work in days he A smartphone he received from the programme helps him to reach out to spare parts dealers in Nairobi and pay them using M-Pesa, as well as receiving payments from his clients.
+Erick Otieno Erick (35) has been living in Mathare slum for 15 years with his wife and three children.
+Erick has been a casual labourer until he was introduced to the YEG Project.
+Through the programme, Erick has received a first instalment of KES 20,000 -which he used to pay debts-, and a second instalment of KES 35,000 that drove him to developing the idea of starting a small motorbike repair shop.
+He learnt about the motorbike repair business from observing other mechanics at work on the days when he couldn't get casual jobs.
+A smartphone he received from the programme helps him to reach out to spare parts dealers in Nairobi and pay them using M-Pesa, as well as receiving payments from his clients.
 In his small shop, he sells low cost repair items and services motorbikes for his community.
-On a good day, Erick earns KES 1,500 and he dreams to grow his business by attracting customers from the larger slum and Nairobi What is the Value of the Smartphone?
+On a good day, Erick earns KES 1,500 and he dreams of growing his business by attracting customers from the larger slum and Nairobi City Centre.
+YEG Findings What is the Value of the Smartphone?